ZhenBang (Seven) Qi

-I graduated with a B.A.Sc (2014) in Mechanical Engineering at the University of Toronto, specializing in energy and mechatronics.
-I worked as a summer research student in SintonLab, during which time I gained valuable research experience in experimental microfluidics.
+Sheldon graduated with a B.A.Sc (2016) in Mechanical Engineering at the University of Toronto, specializing in energy and mechatronics.

 Jonathan graduated from the University of Toronto's Mechanical Engineering program in 2016 (BASc).
 As an undergrad, he performed a 15-month internship doing mechanical design for machinery in the battery manufacturing industry.
 He joined Sintonlab in 2016 as an MASc student with a focus on using electrocatalysis and microfluidics to develop CO2 conversion devices.

-Tian graduated from the University of Toronto with a BASc in Mechanical Engineering (2016).
-She conducted her undergraduate research on the topic of optimizing the electro-conductivity of foamed CNT-Polypropylene.
-For her 4th year capstone project, she worked on the design of a plasma torch for inductively coupled plasma mass spectrometry (ICP-MS).
+Yawen graduated from the University of Toronto with a BASc in Chemical Engineering (2018).
+She conducted her undergraduate 4th year thesis research on the topic of enhancing the anaerobic biodegradation rate of benzene.
+For her 4th year capstone project, she worked on the Application of Fuel Cells for Hydrogen Recycling from the Sodium Chlorate Process.